hathibelagal-dev/instantpolyglot/docs/eng/Kurdish.md

 Like many languages, Kurdish has differences between its colloquial and formal registers:

 1. Pronunciation:
-   In colloquial Kurmanji, final "-in" is often reduced to "-î":
+   In colloquial Kurmanji, final “-in” is often reduced to “-î”:
    Formal: **ez dizanim** (I know)
    Colloquial: **ez dizanî**